Go

 Index

-If index name is Chapter, then the accessers are:
+If index name is Chapter, and the indexed keys are k1, k2 ..., then the accessors are:

 Custom messager

-If the built-in APIs are not sufficient for your business logic, then you can add a custom messager, where you can write proprocess logic based on loaded config objects.
+If the built-in APIs are not sufficient for your business logic, then you can add a custom messager, where you can write preprocess logic based on loaded config objects.

 Example: go-tableau-loader/customconf